Karkomi Holocaust Exhibition

 The average visit time is approximately two to three hours.
 This exhibition is recommended for visitors 12 years of age and older.

 Public tours of our permanent Holocaust exhibition take place every Wednesday at 2 PM and last approximately 90 minutes.
-Holocaust Exhibition Tours also begin at 2 PM on:
+Tours also take place at 2 PM on the 2nd Sunday and last Saturday of each month.